-The association between algae and phosphate is fast becoming recognized as a major factor in the presence of algae in swimming pools despite the use of chlorine and other sanitisers.
+The association between algae and phosphate is recognised as a major factor in the presence of algae in swimming pools despite the use of chlorine and other sanitisers.

-The biggest concerns for swimming pool owners from increased phosphate levels are excessive, stubborn algae blooms and rapid chlorine consumption.
+The biggest issues for swimming pool owners from increased phosphate levels are excessive or stubborn algae blooms and rapid chlorine consumption.

-For the swimming pool owner, removal of phosphate is imperative to maintain good water quality.
-Then, once the phosphate has been removed, it's important to maintain a low phosphate level.
+For the swimming pool owner, removal of phosphates are imperative to maintain good water quality.
+Then, once the phosphates have been removed, it's important to maintain a low phosphate level.
 This will ensure clean water, better chlorine performance and no algae.
 All living things, including algae in swimming pools, need phosphate to survive and grow.
-It is common industry knowledge that removing the phosphate and increasing the chlorine concentration will result in less algae in the pool.
+It is common knowledge that removing the phosphate and increasing the chlorine concentration will result in less algae in the pool.

-- Prohibit runoff from lawns, landscaping or washing decks entering the pool;
+Restrict runoff from lawns, landscaping or washing decks entering the pool

-- Remove leaves and other rubbish from the pool regularly;
+Remove leaves and other debris from the pool regularly

-- Get Rode Pools to regularly test your pool water for phosphates.
+Get Rode Pools to regularly test your pool water for phosphates and treat when necessary